QuantEcon/lecture-source-py/source/rst/numba.rst

 This is because

 #.
-Of any given program, relatively few lines are ever going to be time-critical
+Of any given program, relatively few lines are ever going to be time-critical.

 #.
-For those lines of code that *are* time-critical, we can achieve C-like speed using a combination of NumPy and Numba
+For those lines of code that *are* time-critical, we can achieve C-like speed using a combination of NumPy and Numba.

 This lecture provides a guide.